metabase/metabase/docs/users-guide/08-dashboard-filters.md

 ## Next: Interactive dashboards

-We'll learn how to [customize what happens when people click on questions in your dashboards](interactive-dashboards.md).
+We'll learn how to [make our dashboards interactive](interactive-dashboards.md).